We're here to help

 Errors and Questions

-In case of errors and questions, refer to the Membership and Account Agreement for steps to take in order to notify the Credit Union of the error or question.
+In case of errors and questions, refer to the Membership and Account Agreement for steps to take in order to notify the Credit Union of the error or question, or call (419) 783-6500 for more information.

 Disclosure of Account Information to Third Parties